 But (spoilers!)
 Katie gets thrown into the very heart of an inter-galactic plot to assassinate Queen Victoria and that’s just the start of it all!

-The basic detective story plot of The Queen Must Die (UK) and its sequels keeps you turning the pages and the inter-galactic time travel certainly cooks up some surprises but author KAS Quinn delivers on the history as well.
+The basic detective story plot of The Queen Must Die, and its sequels, keeps you turning the pages, and the intergalactic time travel certainly cooks up some surprises.
+Still, author KAS Quinn delivers on the history as well.

 2. Amazing Mr Blunden

-It’s a fairly short book so very accessible for lots of kids and uses some classic themes from kids literature, (orphans, cruel relations), to explore that big thorny time travel question the Doctor always have to wrestle with, of whether you can actually change time and what happens if you do.
+The Amazing Mr Blundn is a fairly short book, so very accessible for lots of kids and uses some classic themes from kids’ literature (orphans, cruel relations) to explore that big thorny time travel question the Doctor always has to wrestle with whether you can actually change time and what happens if you do.

-Written in the 60s and made into a popular film, its ripe for republication.
+Written in the 60s and made into a popular film, it’s a brilliant read.

 3. A Traveller In Time